 3 Low-Priced Stocks That Make Smart Bets

-With all three of the major indexes continuing to break records, it may seem like most stocks are trading at very high prices.
-But there are still plenty of low-priced...

-With all three of the major indexes continuing to break records, it may seem like most stocks are trading at very high prices.
-But there are still plenty of low-priced stocks that would make great additions to your portfolio.
-Stocks such as Sirius XM Holdings Inc. (SIRI), Catalyst Pharmaceuticals, Inc. (CPRX), and Nokia Corp.
-ADR (NOK) are all trading below $10 but have the potential for higher gains in the months ahead.
+InvestorPlace - Stock Market News, Stock Advice & Trading Tips With all three of the major indexes continuing to break records, it may seem like most stocks are trading at...

 Many investors love to invest in lower-priced stocks as they can offer higher potential for gains.
 Low-priced stocks typically don’t get the attention they deserve by the greater investment community.